PhungDucKien/excelium/slate/source/includes/_web_api.md

 name | the name of the cookie
 text | the value to match with the result

-## Wait For Cookie By Name Not Contain
+## Wait For Cookie By Name Not Match

-Waits for the value of the cookie with the specified name not contain the given value.
+Waits for the value of the cookie with the specified name not match the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForCookieByNameNotContain(name, text)
+waitForCookieByNameNotMatch(name, text)
 `

 ### Parameters